okeyoallan/bioinformatics-internship/To-do-list.md

 >Create a project on GitHub.

->Formation of DNA from chromatids to chromosomes
+>Formation of DNA from chromatids to chromosomes, sugars, structure.
+>Diff DNA and RNA
+>